shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 }
 ```
-From above, the  `feature_lists` contains embeddings data as `bytes_list` which is exactly what we want, the 128 dimensional embedded features.
+From above, the  `feature_lists` contains embeddings data as `bytes_list` which is precisely what we want, the 128-dimensional embedded features.

 #### Label Filter
 When read in embedded features from TFRecord, due to the huge size of data and time consumption of loading data, we want to load only those samples with labels that satisfying our requirements to our system.

-In out project, we only want to use male, female, and child audio data.
+In our project, we only want to use male, female, and child audio data.
 However, the downloaded TFRecords is the whole AudioSet.
-Thus, we need to create a criteria which plays as a query to help us retrieve only data in the classes we want.
+Thus, we need to create a criterion which plays as a query to help us retrieve only data in the classes we want.

-This comes to our `label_criteria` which contains two list, one for the classes we want, another for the class(es) we don't want.
+This comes to our `label_criteria` which contains two lists, one for the classes we want, another for the class(es) we don't want.
  >Note: In AudioSet, each 10s labeled example may have several labels.
 Not all of those labels are manually generated.
-Some of them generated by the title of video, others may  be generated by image detection and classification, and so on.
+Some of them generated by the title of the video, others may be generated by image detection and classification, and so on.
 Thus, not all the labels given are correct.
-For example, we found there are some samples labeled as "man speaking" along with "animal" are actually male lions' roar.
+For example, we found there are some samples labeled as "man speaking" along with "animal" are male lions' roar.
 This is the reason we added `not_use` into our criteria.

 ```python
 use=[male,female,child]